franciscolourenco/sublime-git-message-auto-save/README.md

 1. Within Sublime Text, bring up the [Command Palette](http://docs.sublimetext.info/en/sublime-text-3/extensibility/command_palette.html) and type `install`.
 Among the commands you should see `Package Control: Install Package`.
 If that command is not highlighted, use the keyboard or mouse to select it.
 There will be a pause of a few seconds while Package Control fetches the list of available plugins.

 1. When the package list appears, type `git commit`.
-Among the entries you should see `Git Commit Message Auto Save`.
+Among the entries you should see `Git Message Auto Save`.
 If that entry is not highlighted, use the keyboard or mouse to select it.